jpforcioli/terraform_fmg_workshop/README.rst

 4. Make sure your FortiManager isn't having any existing ADOM named ``demo_001``.
 If it does exist go to step 6 directly.

-5. Run the terraform files
+5. Run the example files

    .. code-block:: shell